ra463/z-pay-server/README.md

 # ZuPay Assignment

-Server is Hoisted/Deployed on - `Adaptable`
+Server/Backend is Deployed on - `Adaptable` [CI/CD Pipeline is working fine]

-Client/Frontend is Deployed on - `Vercel`
+Client/Frontend is Deployed on - `Vercel` [CI/CD Pipeline is working fine]

 **Clone This Repo**